go-shiori/shiori/README.md

 ## Advanced

-By default, `shiori` will create database in the location where you run it.
-For example, if you run `shiori`.
-To set the database to a specific location, you can set the environment variable `ENV_SHIORI_DB` to your desired path.
+By default, `shiori` will create database in `$HOME/.shiori.db`.
+If you want to set the database to another location, you can set the environment variable `ENV_SHIORI_DB` to your desired path :

+- If `ENV_SHIORI_DB` points to a directory, it will create `.shiori.db` file inside that directory, so the final path for database is `$ENV_SHIORI_DB/.shiori.db`.
+- Else, it will create a new database file in the specified path.

 ## Usage with Docker